Thy Art Is Murder: 2015–2018: Holy War and Dear Desolation

 On 31 March 2015 it was announced that Thy Art Is Murder's then-upcoming album would be titled Holy War and would be released on 30 June in North America via Nuclear Blast Entertainment.
 It was recorded in secret over the winter with producer Will Putney.
 Thy Art Is Murder, alongside other bands, supported Slayer on 2015's Mayhem Festival, which toured the U.S. from June to August.
-Holy War had a successful first week of sales, charting at No. 7 in Australia and No. 82 in the U.S., being the fourth Australian band to chart in the U.S. as well as the first Australian extreme metal band to chart.
+Holy War had a successful first week of sales, charting at No. 7 in Australia and No. 82 in the U.S., making them the first Australian extreme metal band to chart.

 They supported Parkway Drive on all of their worldwide tour in support of Ire through 2015 and 2016.
 The band announced on 21 December 2015, that vocalist CJ McMahon had decided to leave the band to focus on his family due to his inability to afford touring.
 After some teaser posters, in 1 July, the band confirmed work on a split album titled The Depression Sessions shared with the deathcore bands Fit for an Autopsy and The Acacia Strain.
 It was released exclusively on vinyl.
 The same day, the band premiered a music video for the song "They Will Know Another" from the album.
 In 2016, guitarist Sean Delander filled in for the late Tom Searle on the Architects Australian tour.

 On 14 January 2017, former vocalist McMahon rejoined the band onstage at Unify Festival in Tarwin Meadows, Victoria, where he confirmed his return to the group, and that the show was for the fans a "celebration that is me coming back to join my brothers in world domination."
 The band released their fourth studio album, titled Dear Desolation, on 18 August 2017.

 In an interview in October 2017, guitarist Andy Marsh confirmed that if McMahon had not returned, they would've recorded Dear Desolation with their at the time fill-in vocalist, Nick Arthur (of Molotov Solution).
 In the same interview, he also shared that the band had started planning a new split EP to follow-up 2016's The Depression Sessions.